rschwarz/Diderot.jl/README.md

 context of this package as submodules.
 The main motivation is test-driving the current API, to make sure it's sufficiently general and not too verbose.

+Currently included are:
-This currently includes only the Knapsack Problem.
+- Binary Knapsack Problem.
+- Set Cover Problem.

 ## References